-TA 50000 - Graduate Practicum (1-3)
+TA 50000 - Graduate Practicum (3)

-This course consists of practical work on stage productions in performance, directing, technical theatre or design.
-Students may also enroll in this course for participation in the graduate seminars.
+This course consists of practical work on stage productions in directing, technical theatre or design.
 May be repeated for credit.
+Offered: fall and spring semesters.

-TA 50100 - Graduate Acting Studio I (3)
+TA 50100-50199 - Graduate Acting Studio (3)

-This course explores acting theories through various methods including scene study, improvisation, movement exercises, etc. May be repeated for credit.
+This course explores acting theories and techniques through various methods including scene study, improvisation, movement exercises, etc. May be repeated for credit.
+Offered: fall and spring semesters.